arabog/remote_ctrl_using_ansible_exer/instruction.md

 Now let's run the Playbook using your inventory file and udacity.pem file:
 # Assuming the udacity.pem and inventory files are present in the current directory

-ansible-playbook main-remote.yml -i inventory --private-key udacity.pem
+sudo ansible-playbook main-remote.yml -i inventory --private-key udacity.pem

+Accessing the EC2 host at its public IP:3000 in d browser